-The district sends the NYSED "Digital Equity Survey" to parents/guardians each fall via Blackboard (email and SMS).
+The district sends the NYSED "Digital Equity Survey" to parents/guardians from their program (email, phone and/or SMS).
 If a family does not respond to the survey electronically, a paper survey will be made available to them.
 The survey includes the following question for the Internet Access in Residence indicator, "Is your child able to access the internet in their primary place of residence?"
 Answer codes for this indicator are: Yes or No.